 - Supporting SMEs: Promoting the interests of SMEs and working to ensure government commercial policies encourage SMEs to do business with the MOD.

-Our security policy work focuses on practical initiatives to support UK security exports, open up access to procurement opportunities, and promote investment in R&D.
+Our security policy work focuses on practical initiatives to support UK security exports, open up access to procurement opportunities, coordinate skills initiatives and promote investment in R&D.

-- Supporting the Security and Resilience Growth Partnership (SRGP) and the Joint Security and Resilience Centre (JSaRC): ADS works with JSaRC and the SRGP to coordinate innovation, R&D, procurement and export policy, and to provide the government with the necessary technologies, expertise, and services to help deliver national security objectives.
+- Supporting the Security and Resilience Growth Partnership (SRGP) and the Joint Security and Resilience Centre (JSaRC): ADS works with JSaRC and the enhanced SRGP to coordinate procurement, innovation, exports and skills policy and to provide the government with the necessary technologies, expertise, and services to help deliver national security objectives.

-- Strengthening UK Security Exports: To promote a whole-of-Government approach to security exports, particularly working with DIT DSO and JSaRC, to ensure that UK export policy supports the UK security industry.
+- Strengthening UK Security Exports: To promote a whole-of-Government approach to security exports, particularly working with UKDSE and JSaRC, to ensure that UK export policy supports the UK security industry.

 - Leading the UK Security and Resilience Industry Suppliers Community: ADS has a leading role in bringing the wider security and resilience sector together under the alliance of RISC, providing a unified voice for the sector in engagement with the Security Minister-led SRGP.

-- Maximising the Security Sector’s Engagement with Government: Engaging with government on behalf of the security industry to help develop and implement policy, including CONTEST, the forthcoming Security Export Strategy and the Initial Cyber Security Skills strategy.
+- Maximising the Security Sector’s Engagement with Government: Engaging with government on behalf of the security industry to help develop and implement policy, including the Defence and Security Industrial Strategy, the forthcoming national resilience strategy, and the next cyber security strategy.